 If that doesn’t work, have your medical supplier or sleep doctor check your device to make sure it’s working correctly.
 If the noise continues, try a white noise machine or earplugs to help block the sound.

-Tired of trying to fix the problem yourself?
+Tired of trying to fix the problem cpap machine problems yourself?
 At the Pasha Snoring and Sinus Center, we offer a compliance program with our CPAP machines.
 This allows us to monitor and collect data directly from your device and make the appropriate changes remotely.

 Think CPAP machines aren’t right for you?
 We also offer a number of different treatments, from dental appliances to surgical solutions.
-Make your appointment with the Pasha Snoring and Sinus Center today and silence your snoring for good!
+Schedule your CPAP review with the Pasha Snoring and Sinus Center today and silence your snoring for good!